andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 ## A Guide to the Repository

-1. [TheCoreTheorem.nb](./TheCoreTheorem.nb) illustrates the core mathematical idea of this submission - we can build systems of polynomial equations that relate unknown evaluation statistics to observable moments of the decisions by the classifiers on a test sample.
+1. [TheCoreTheorem.nb](./TheCoreTheorem.nb) illustrates the core mathematical idea of this submission&mdash;we can build systems of polynomial equations that relate unknown evaluation statistics to observable moments of the decisions by the classifiers on a test sample.
 In the case of error independent classifiers, the resulting polynomial system is exactly solvable given three classifiers.
 We